Loading...

 Breast reconstruction is an option for almost every woman following risk-reducing surgery to remove the breasts.
 A good cosmetic result can usually be achieved with breast reconstruction to create two breasts that are similar.
 Breast reconstruction will never create completely normal breasts but it can give your body a shape that will look natural when you are wearing clothes.

-These operations can be done at the same time as the mastectomy (immediate reconstruction), the most common choice or as a separate operation at a later time (delayed reconstruction).
+Breast reconstruction can be done at the same time as the mastectomy (immediate reconstruction), the most common choice, or as a separate operation at a later time (delayed reconstruction).

-Breast reconstruction after mastectomy can be done in two ways: using a tissue expander and artificial implant, or using natural body tissues.gastrointestinal, uterine and ovarian cancers.
+Breast reconstruction after mastectomy can be done in two ways: using a breast implant or using natural body tissues.

 Breast reconstruction using your natural body tissue